OpenStackOnRaPi/ostackinstall/README.md

 ```

   * netplan, remaining settings for the network
+    * **NOTE: adjust the IP address of veth0 according to you network setup**
 ```
 $ sudo tee /etc/netplan/50-cloud-init.yaml << EOT
 # This file is generated from information provided by the datasource.
 Changes
 # to it will not persist across an instance reboot.
 To disable cloud-init's
 # network configuration capabilities, write a file
 # /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg with the following: